 DEA and NPI numbers

 Conflicts have occurred when some pharmacies inappropriately required DEA numbers for prescriptions that were not controlled substances.
 The DEA says it strongly opposes the use of a DEA registration number for any purpose other than for transactions of controlled substances.
 Use of DEA registration numbers as identification is not appropriate, according to the DEA.

-When asked for an NPI number, or for a DEA registration number for non-controlled substance prescriptions, veterinarians instead can provide their state license number.
-Although a pharmacy might find it convenient to use NPI and DEA numbers, ultimately, it's a veterinarian's state veterinary medical license that authorizes the prescribing of drugs for their patients.
+When asked for an NPI number, or for a DEA registration number for noncontrolled substance prescriptions, veterinarians instead can provide their state license number.
+If pharmacy staff are unwilling to process the prescription, email the AVMA at NPIavma [dot] org (NPI[at]avma[dot]org) or, if the pharmacy in question is CVS, contact CVS Corporation at 1-800-SHOP-CVS (1-800-746-1821).
+You will need to provide the name of the pharmacy staff and pharmacy store information (name, store number, location).
+Although a pharmacy might find it convenient to use NPI and DEA numbers, ultimately, it's a veterinarian's state veterinary medical license that authorizes the prescribing of drugs for our patients.

 The electronic submission of prescriptions, or e-prescribing, is commonplace in human medicine and of increasing interest in veterinary care, as use of connected care technologies continues to grow.

 AVMA members have reported problems with outside pharmacies, such as inappropriate substitution of medications, unauthorized alteration of prescriptions, and errors.
 Unlawful pharmacy practices and pharmacy errors should be reported to the state board of pharmacy.